AzarePuasa/PyWeatherBot/README.md

 3. This is DATA Related Project

-Tasked Completed:
+4. Brief of task:
-   - Retrieve and parse 2Hr and 24hr Weather Data using data.gov weather API and save to MongoDB
+   - Create Weather Forecast(WF) writer to retrieve and parse 2Hr and 24hr Weather Data using data.gov weather API and save to MongoDB
-   - Process request and return response using botogram
-   - Summarize and display result
+   - Create WF reader to read weather forecast from mongodb.
-   - Get Lat/Long from address.
-Compute Distance from area label list and find nearest area label.
-Get the forecast for the area label.
+   - Create WF geolocation.
+Get Lat/Long from address. calculate the proximity of address parameter with the    area label.
+   - Create bot (using botogram) to process request and return response.
+Call WF reader to summarize and
+     display result.
+Bot to accept optional address parameter.
+If available, use WF geolocation to get the nearest area label.
+   - Store API Key in text file and read from text file at runtime.
    - Automate updating of Weather data in mongodb(used cron tab)

-   - Store API Key in text file and read from text file at runtime.
+5. Usage Details